 So began the frenzy of texts to my friends who are known to upcycle furniture regularly.
 After getting some words of encouragement and tons of advice for chalk-painting, I decided that was the route to go.

-Much to my surprise it turned out beautifully.
-As I redesigned our breakfast nook area around the beautiful new table and chairs I had created, I was bitten by the upcycling bug.
+Much to my surprise, it turned out beautifully — just look at this upcycled furniture before and after.
+As I redesigned our breakfast nook area around the beautiful new upcycled dining table and chairs I had created, I was bitten by the upcycling bug.

-Since then, I've refinished our bar cart, spruced up old mirrors from the thrift store for my entryway and purchased an old cabinet on Facebook's Marketplace that I repurposed into a small cabinet for dishes I want to display.
+Since then, I've made my fair share of sustainable home decor.
+I've refinished our bar cart, spruced up old mirrors from the thrift store for my entryway and purchased an old cabinet on Facebook's Marketplace that I repurposed into a small cabinet for dishes I want to display.

-Whether you, like me, are seeking out pieces to upcycle, or just want to spruce up your space without buying a completely new table or chair (or are trying your hand at the viral TikTok trend of transforming your side table) there are plenty of ways to repurpose your existing pieces and refresh your home.
+Whether you, like me, are seeking out pieces to upcycle, or just want to spruce up your space without buying a completely new table or chair (or are trying your hand at the once viral TikTok trend of transforming your side table) there are plenty of ways to repurpose your existing pieces and refresh your home decor.

 Rebecca Hay, an interior designer based in Toronto, says with the right materials and techniques, it's easy to master upcycling furniture.
 In fact, Hay works sustainable techniques into many of her own projects and designs.

-Here are some small ways Hay says you can make a big impact on furniture that's in need of a little bit of love — or just update a tired space.
+Here are some small ways Hay says you can make a big impact on furniture that's in need of a little bit of love — or just make an eco-friendly change to refresh a tired space.

 From wallpaper to knobs, Hay says it's easy to spruce up any furniture with a few quirky embellishments.